The following conditions must exist for Overtaking Assistance to be activated:

 - your car's current speed is at least 70 km/h (43 mph)

-- the stored speed must be high enough for overtaking to take place safely.
+- the selected speed must be high enough for overtaking to take place safely.

 To start the Overtaking Assistance: